 The Athena SWAN Charter is about advancing gender equality within the HE sector.
 The scheme recognises excellence in Science, Technology, Engineering, Mathematics and Medicine (STEMM) in higher education.
-In May 2015 the Charter was expanded to Arts, Humanities, Social Sciences, Business and Law (AHSSBL) and in professional and support roles.
+In May 2015 the Charter was expanded to Arts, Humanities, Social Sciences, Business and Law (AHSSBL) and in professional services roles.

 The College joined the Charter with the endorsement of the Principal and the College Executive Committee.
 Our Self Assessment Team, chaired by Dr Christine Thuranira-McKeever, was successful in it’s submission for the Athena SWAN organisational bronze award in October 2017 (see below).
 For more information about the Athena SWAN Charter, please contact Ferhat Nazir-Bhatti, Equality and Diversity Manager or Rebecca Costello, Deputy HR Director.